HbutChengChong/DISGT/README.md

 # DISGT
 DISGT: Dynamic-Interactive Subgraph Transformer for Unsupervised Hyperspectral Band Selection.

-The complete code will be updated as soon as possible in the future after the paper is published.
+The complete and organized code will be uploaded within a month after the paper is accepted.